-Special conditions for Critical Illness Additional Payment Conditions
+Special conditions for Critical Illness Additional Payment conditions

-- If you make a claim that meets the definition of a Full Payment condition and for an Additional Payment condition at the same time, we'll only pay the claim for the Full Payment condition. - If the life assured suffers the same Additional Payment condition again, you won't be able to claim a second time. - If the life assured were to suffer a different illness which we cover, you could make another claim. - On a joint life policy, both lives assured can claim for the same Additional Payment condition.
+- If you make a claim that meets the definition for a Critical Illness Full Payment condition and for a Critical Illness Additional Payment condition at the same time, we'll only pay the claim for the Full Payment condition. - If the life assured suffers the same Additional Payment condition again, you won't be able to claim a second time. - If the life assured were to suffer a different illness which we cover, you could make another claim. - On a joint life policy, both lives assured can claim for the same Additional Payment condition.

-Special conditions for Critical Illness Full Payment and Additional Payment Conditions
+Special conditions for Critical Illness Full Payment and Additional Payment conditions

-- We won't pay a claim if the life assured is living abroad and doesn't get a diagnosis in one of the countries we accept (see section 16.6 for more details). - The policy won't pay out if a life assured is diagnosed with a critical illness, that meets the definition of a Full Payment condition or Additional Payment condition and doesn't survive for ten days.
+- We won't pay a claim if you're living abroad and don't get a diagnosis in one of the countries we accept (see section 16.6 for more details). - The policy won't pay out if a life assured is diagnosed with a critical illness, that meets the definition of a Full Payment condition or Additional Payment condition and doesn't survive for ten days.